Residential classes

 • Foreign Policy

 Political science is the study of who gets what, where, when and how.
 These decisions are impacted by laws, elections, lobbies, foreign policy, the Constitution and other factors—a fascinating mix of powerful forces.
-You’ll explore these influences through coursework as well as hands-on learning experiences like internships, academic teams and research opportunities.

 Your career path may take you directly into the world of politics through seeking public office or working on a legislative staff.
 Or you may enter via advocacy, election systems, consulting, public policy, advertising or foreign service.
 Your degree also prepares you for graduate or law school.